-The coop condo tax abatement helps individual apartment owners save anywhere from 17.5% to 28.1% on their property taxes, and was introduced to level the playing field vs 1-3 family homes which are taxed at a significantly lower rate.
+The coop condo tax abatement reduces annual property taxes for qualifying apartment owners in NYC by 17.5% to 28.1%.
+It was introduced in 1996 and designed to level the playing field versus 1-3 family homes which are taxed at a significantly lower rate.

 Average Assessed Value

 $50,001 – $55,000

 $60,001 and above